-The calcium you eat or take in medicine does not cause calcifications in the breast.
+The calcium you eat or take in as medicine does not cause calcifications in the breast.

 Most calcifications are not a sign of cancer.
-Other causes of calcifications on a mammogram include:
+Causes may include:

 - Calcium deposits in the arteries inside your breasts